arisGio/angular/README.md

 # template reference variable

 - use a <a href="https://angular.io/guide/template-reference-variables">template reference variable</a> to get access to the HTML element as its value

+# HTTP communication

+- use a JSON server that your app will communicate with over HTTP
+- the HTTP request will simulate the experience of working with data from a server

+<code>npm install -g json-server</code>

+flag -g helps you by running the latter command from every directory you are in

+<code>json-server --watch db.json</code>

+- in your web browser, navigate to http://localhost:3000/locations

+# fetch()

+- for more advanced use cases consider using HttpClient provided by Angular